diobat/FluxLumina/readme.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development purposes.
+These instructions will get you a copy of the project up and running on your local machine

 ### Prerequisites